Lynn Bowden: College career

 Bowden entered his junior season on the Hornung and Fred Biletnikoff Award watchlists and second-team preseason All-SEC.
-After the first four games of the season, Bowden was made the Wildcats starting quarterback after injuries to Kentucky's first and second string quarterbacks.
+After the first four games of the season, Bowden was made the Wildcats starting quarterback after injuries to Kentucky's first and second-string quarterbacks.
 In his first start against Arkansas, Bowden led Kentucky to a 24–20 win after completing seven of 11 passes for 78 yards and a touchdown along with 24 carries for 196 yards and two touchdowns and was named the SEC Co-Offensive player of the Week and the Manning Award Quarterback of the Week.
 He was named a first-team midseason All-American by the Associated Press.
 Bowden set the SEC record for rushing yards by a quarterback in a single game when he rushed for 284 yards and four touchdowns against rival Louisville in the final game of the regular season and was again named the SEC Offensive Player of the Week and the Manning Award Quarterback of the Week.
 Bowden finished the regular season with 1,235 rushing yards and 11 touchdowns, 330 yards passing and two touchdowns, 200 kickoff return yards and caught 30 passes for 348 yards while the Wildcats went 5–2 in games he started at quarterback and was named first-team All-SEC as an all-purpose performer and was selected as the recipient of the 2019 Paul Hornung Award.
 He was named a consensus first-team All-American after being selected by the American Football Coaches Association, AP and the Sporting News.
 Bowden was also named first-team All-America by Sports Illustrated, CBS Sports, USA Today and The Athletic.
-Bowden announced that he would enter the 2020 NFL Draft after playing in Kentucky's bowl game, forgoing his senior season.
+Bowden announced that he would enter the 2020 NFL draft after playing in Kentucky's bowl game, forgoing his senior season.
 Bowden was named the MVP of the 2019 Belk Bowl after rushing for 233 yards on 34 carries and completing six of twelve pass attempts for 73 yards an interception and throwing a game-winning touchdown pass with 15 seconds left.

 Professional career

 Las Vegas Raiders

-Bowden was drafted by the Las Vegas Raiders in the third round with the 80th overall pick of the 2020 NFL Draft.
+Bowden was selected by the Las Vegas Raiders in the third round with the 80th overall pick of the 2020 NFL Draft.
 He was officially drafted at the running back position by the Raiders with the intention of using him as a "utility player" on offense.